learn-co-curriculum/dsc-classification-with-word-embeddings-codealong/README.md

 ## Loading A Pretrained GloVe Model

-For this lab, we'll be loading the pretrained weights from **_GloVe_** (short for _Global Vectors for Word Representation_) from the [Stanford NLP Group](https://nlp.stanford.edu/projects/glove/).
-These are commonly accepted as some of the best pre-trained word vectors available, and they're open source, so we can get them for free!
+For this lab, you'll be loading the pretrained weights from **_GloVe_** (short for _Global Vectors for Word Representation_) from the [Stanford NLP Group](https://nlp.stanford.edu/projects/glove/).
+These are commonly accepted as some of the best pre-trained word vectors available, and they're open source, so you can get them for free!
 Even the smallest file is still over 800 MB, so you'll you need to download this file manually.

-Note that there are several different sizes of pretrained word vectors available for download from the page linked above--for our purposes, we'll only need to use the smallest one, which still contains pretrained word vectors for over 6 billion words and phrases!
+Note that there are several different sizes of pretrained word vectors available for download from the page linked above&mdash;for our purposes, you'll only need to use the smallest one, which still contains pretrained word vectors for over 6 billion words and phrases!
 To download this file, follow the link above and select the file called `glove.6b.zip`.
 For simplicity's sake, you can also start the download by clicking [this link](http://nlp.stanford.edu/data/glove.6B.zip).
-We'll be using the GloVe file containing 100-dimensional word vectors for 6 billion words.
+You'll be using the GloVe file containing 100-dimensional word vectors for 6 billion words.
 Once you've downloaded the file, unzip it, and move the file `glove.6B.50d.txt` into the same directory as this jupyter notebook.

 ### Getting the Total Vocabulary

-Although our pretrained GloVe data contains vectors for 6 billion words and phrases, we don't need all of them.
-Instead, we only need the vectors for the words that appear in our dataset.
+Although our pretrained GloVe data contains vectors for 6 billion words and phrases, you don't need all of them.
+Instead, you only need the vectors for the words that appear in our dataset.
 If a word or phrase doesn't appear in our dataset, then there's no reason to waste memory storing the vector for that word or phrase.

-This means that we need to start by computing the total vocabulary of our dataset.
-We can do this by adding every word in the dataset into a python `set` object.
-This is easy, since we've already tokenized each comment stored within `data`.
+This means that you need to start by computing the total vocabulary of our dataset.
+You can do this by adding every word in the dataset into a python `set` object.
+This is easy, since you've already tokenized each comment stored within `data`.

 In the cell below, add every token from every comment in data into a set, and store the set in the variable `total_vocabulary`.